 You have to taste ‘Francesinha’, a serious matter in Porto.
 It even has an official Brotherhood for the best recipes and places.

-The free translation is ‘little French girl’, derived from the French toast ‘croque monsieur’, brought from France by a Porto emigrant when he returned home.
+Freely translated it’s ‘little French girl’ (yes..), derived from the French toast ‘croque monsieur’, brought from France by a Porto emigrant when he returned home.
 He adapted it, making it more “Porto-guese”, with fine meats and sausages, and spicy sauce… which in fact is the secret of the best Francesinhas.

 Almost every person in Porto will say “No, I know the best place for a Francesinha!”.
 And it’s probably true.
 I don’t know if Santiago, a café/restaurant in the city centre, is the best, but it’s certainly very good.
 There are other very good ones, such as Bufete Fase (tiny place), Capa Negra (late hours), Cufra, Café Aviz, or Regaleira (original one).